akveo/nebular/docs/articles/design-system/use-theme-variables.md

 ```

-The mixin will multiple the component styles per each enabled theme, giving ability to use run-time themes.
+The mixin will multiple the component styles per each enabled theme, giving the ability to use run-time themes.
 Note, in case when [Custom CSS Properties](docs/design-system/enable-css-properties-mode) mode enables,
 the mixin **is not needed**, since there is no need to multiple the styles.